scifir/scifir-units/TO-DO.md

 // TODO: possibly add the light_scalar_unit class that allows operations with scalar_unit classes, which must contain only one dimension, not a vector<dimension>
 // TODO: function to_latex() for dimensions and scalar_unit
 // TODO: function that displays the scalar_unit as text, with the plural if the scalar_unit has a value greather than 1
+// TODO: maybe change the SI constants to be a base unit instead of a long double

 // TODO: Regex that checks all the invalid dimensions initialization inside a static_assert (create a static function of valid_initialization_string()).
 Maybe try first by undefining the value if there's something that doesn't exist (with an else).
 It's possible to test, with static_assert, that dimension == nullptr, abbreviation == nullptr and conversion == nullptr
 // TODO: Detect when there's the same dimension at the numerator and at the denominator of the string initialization

 // TODO: make scalar_unit a template class converting the default type of the value member-variable to float type.
 Change the derived units to template classes too, and also all vector_units.
-Change the macro that defines derived units to be only the macro with HPP and use it in all predefined_unit files
+Change the macro that defines derived units to be only the macro with HPP and use it in all derived_unit files

 // PREDEFINED UNITS (4)
-// TODO: think if to add accoustic and matter predefined units, or if it's not needed
+// TODO: think if to add accoustic and matter derived units, or if it's not needed
 // TODO: delete all field classes that currently are vector_units, and make them fields
 // TODO: think if to add another concentration class, the previous one has been deprecated
 // TODO: move cas_number to the library of scifir-info, or even to another category